Switch and Spring Weight Recommendation for IIDX

 Table of contents

-Before we begin, it is worth calling out that this is an opinion piece by the author.
+Before we begin, it is worth calling out that this is an opinion piece by the author, but based on feedback from players & arcade operators.
 Button weight has been a hot topic for the longest time, and even today, players are torn on what the right set up is.
 The “meta” has changed over the years.
 If you are able, you should try out various configurations and find the best option that works for you.

 Assuming you are using Sanwa buttons,